We’ve been binge-watching Dark and Love Island in a little cabin up north.

 People think eating disorders are about attention when really they’re about control.
 They’re like an abusive stance your brain takes against your body when you’re in a situation you have no control over.

-When I was three, I hated being shipped between my mum’s house and my dad’s house every two weeks.
+When I was a few years old, I hated being shipped between my mum’s house and my dad’s house every two weeks.
 Two weeks is a looong time when you’re a kid, and they lived at opposite ends of town.

 When I was younger nobody had a mobile phone or a laptop, so you entered the neighbourhood social scene just by walking out of your front door.